 Ananda Lewis, former MTV VJ who shared breast cancer journey, has died at 52

-- Ananda Lewis, a former MTV VJ and TV host, died at age 52 after battling stage 4 breast cancer.
+- Ananda Lewis, a former MTV VJ and talk show host, died at age 52, with her sister LS Emory announcing her death on June 11, 2025.

 Coverage Details